 Creative Black Tie Overview

 Also known as “Hollywood black tie,” creative black tie is just that: a creative twist on the black tie dress code.
-The best way to do it is to inject a bit of color into the otherwise black-and-white ensemble.
-Further down the article we’ll give you a list of pitfalls to avoid.
+The easiest and most efficient way to do it is to inject a bit of colour into the otherwise black-and-white ensemble.
+If you’re still unsure, we’ll give you a list of pitfalls to avoid further down the article.

-The important thing to keep in mind here is that black tie is the basis of the dress code.
+The important thing to keep in mind here is that black tie is still the core of this dress code.
 You’re taking a tuxedo and making modifications to it.
-What you aren’t doing is taking a suit and trying to “tuxedo-fy” it.
+What you aren’t doing is taking a suit and trying to make it work as a tuxedo.

 As such, the foundation of creative black tie is the same as black tie.
-You can see our article on black tie for a full garment-by-garment run down, but here’s a brief one regardless:
+You can see our guide to black tie for a full garment-by-garment run down, but here’s a brief one regardless:

-- Black patent leather oxfords, Venetians, or opera pumps.
+- Black patent leather tuxedo shoes.
 Black calfskin oxfords with a high shine are acceptable.

 How Do You Get Creative With Black Tie?

-The key is to inject a color that’s neither black nor white nor ridiculous.
-Your best bet is to do so in these two places:
+The key is to inject a colour that’s neither black nor white nor ridiculous.
+Your safest option is to do this with either the vest or cummerbund.

-Note that we said “a color” and not “colors.”
-To add one color to a tuxedo is creative.
-To add more than one gets you into monkey suit territory, so decide on one color and stick to it.
+Note that we said “a colour” and not “colours.”
+To add one colour to a tuxedo is creative.
+Meanwhile, adding more than one is a slippery slope towards going too far.

-Some good colors to experiment with are the ones you’d typically find on velvet smoking jackets: burgundy, royal blue, tobacco, and bottle green.
-If you don’t know which colors would look best on you, we have a whole guide to help you!
+Some good colours to experiment with are the ones you’d typically find on velvet smoking jackets: burgundy, royal blue, tobacco, and bottle green.
+If you don’t know which colours would look best on you, we have a whole guide to help you!

-One exception to this rule is a little-used dress code referred to as “Red Sea rig.”
-It allows for matching red bow tie and cummerbund and the absence of a jacket, as the Middle East (the location of the Red Sea) is so hot that wearing a jacket is unfeasible.
+Nevertheless, there’s an exception to this rule, which is a little-used dress code referred to as “Red Sea rig.”
+It allows for matching red bow tie and cummerbund and the absence of a jacket.

 Grooming & Creative Black Tie